-Compatibility.
 Each sensible sentence denoted (abstract or concrete) motion either away from or toward the body.
 Thus, "toward" sentences, such as Louis is grabbing his nose, implied an ending location close to the body, while "away" sentences, such as Kimberly is hanging up the phone, implied an ending location far from the body.
 The sentence-implied location was either Compatible or Incompatible with the location of the "yes" response button (Close/Far) on the keyboard.

 Each participant saw the same number of "away" and "toward" sentences and responded by pressing the "yes" button when it was either far from or close to the body.
-Each critical sentence pair (Away/Toward) was split between two halves of the experiment.
-The design fully crossed the two halves (1 and 2) with the two response locations (Yes-is-Far or Yes-is-Near).
-Response location ordering was fixed, with Yesis-Far and No-is-near in the first half and was reversed halfway through the experiment.
+The number of "away" and "toward" sentences was equal in the two halves of the experiment.
+The design fully crossed the two halves (1 and 2) with the two response locations (Yes-Is-Far or Yes-Is-Near).
+Response location ordering was fixed, with Yes-Is-Far and No-Is-Near in the first half, and reversed halfway through the experiment.

-2.2.
-Materials
+2.2 Materials

-Based on the three independent variables described above, eighty meaningful critical sentences (in pairs of Away/Toward versions) and eighty non-meaningful filler sentences (e.g., The potato mumbled the lamp) were created for each aspect condition.
-The only difference between the Progressive condition (2) and the Perfect condition (3) was the grammatical aspect of sentences.
+Based on the three independent variables described above, 80 meaningful critical sentences (in Away/Toward directions) and 80 non-meaningful filler sentences (e.g., The potato mumbled the lamp) were created for each Aspect condition.
+The only difference between the Progressive condition (1) and the Perfect condition (2) was the grammatical aspect of sentences.

-Critical sentences denoted either a concrete action away from the body such as (2a, 3a), or toward the body such as (2b, 3b), or abstract motion away from (2c, 3c) or toward the body (2d, 3d).
+Critical sentences denoted either a concrete action away from the body such as (1a, 2a), or toward the body such as (1b, 2b), or abstract motion away from (1c, 2c) or toward the body (1d, 2d).
 All sentences mentioned only third persons.

-- (2) a.
+- (1) a.
 Kimberly is hanging up the phone. - b.
 Louis is grabbing his nose. - c.
 Alicia is transferring responsibility to a law firm. - d.
-Michele is withdrawing her proposal from the running. - (3) a.
+Michele is withdrawing her proposal from the running. - (2) a.
 Kimberly has hung up the phone. - b.
 Louis has grabbed his nose. - c.
 Alicia has transferred responsibility to a law firm. - d.
 Michele has withdrawn her proposal from the running.

 All of the concrete sentences described hand actions.
-Within the concrete sentences, we also manipulated how the sentence contributed to the directional meaning.
-There were three types of sentence, each consisting of ten pairs whose directions were determined by verbs (4a, 4b), nouns (5a, 5b) and prepositional phrases (6a, 6b), respectively.
-Nouns and verbs might engage mental simulation differently, so we included sentence type as a variable to detect any eventual differences in spatial imagery activated by different word types.
-The prepositional sentences were included as a length control to be compared with Abstract sentences (see more in the Discussion).
+There were three types of sentence, each consisting of 20 sentences whose directions were determined by verbs (3a, 3b), nouns (4a, 4b), and prepositional phrases (5a, 5b), respectively.
+Nouns and verbs might engage mental simulation differently, so we included Sentence-Type as a variable to detect any eventual differences in spatial imagery activated by different word types.
+The prepositional sentences were included as a length control to be compared with Abstract sentences (see Section 4).

-- (4) a.
+- (3) a.
 Betty is pushing the door.
 (Away) - b.
 Cheryl is pulling the door.
+(Toward)

-(Toward) - (5) a.
+- (4) a.
 Rebecca is adjusting the thermostat.
 (Away) - b.
 Lisa is adjusting her glasses.
-(Toward) - (6) a.
+(Toward) - a.
 Christina is pouring the water into the sink.
-(Away) - b.
+(Away) (5) - b.
 Tammy is pouring the water on her head.
 (Toward)

-In total, each participant saw all 80 of the nonsense sentences and all 80 sensible sentences (40 Away/Toward pairs) in his/her randomly assigned Aspect condition (Progressive or Perfect).
-The 40 critical sentence pairs consisted of ten pairs of the four sentence types: the Verb-different, the Noun-different, the Prepositional-phrase-different sentences and the abstract sentences.
-In a separate norming experiment, the 80 critical sentences were rated from 0 (completely nonsense) to 7 (perfectly sensible) by twentyfive native speakers of English, who did not take part in experiment.
-The sentences, their average sensibility score and standard deviations are listed in the Appendix.
+Each participant saw all 80 of the nonsense sentences and all 80 sensible sentences (40 Away/40 Toward) in his/her randomly assigned Aspect condition (Progressive or Perfect).
+The 80 critical sentences consisted of the four sentence types: Verb-determined, Noun-determined, Prepositional-phrase-determined, and Abstract sentences.
+In a separate norming experiment, 80 critical sentences in the progressive aspect were rated from 0 (completely nonsense) to 7 (perfectly sensible) by 25 native speakers of English, who did not take part in the main experiment.
+The sentences, their average sensibility score, and standard deviations are listed in the Appendix.

-2.3.
-Procedure
+2.3 Procedure